max1mde/Discord-YouTube-Stream/README.md

 ```

-## All features can be accessed by anyone except the $site command
+### All features can be accessed by anyone except the $site command wich can only be used by the config.acceptedAuthors users!

 To change that remove that code part from the index.ts file or move it wherever you want
 ```